ShohrabSakin/Pathology-Management-System-with-row-PHP/README.md

     2. Extract the files and copy those  files in your preferable Xampp folder [C/D/E].

-    3. Make a folder name "ANGULAR" in your preferable Xampp folder [C/D/E].
+    3. Make a folder name "JQUERY" in your preferable Xampp folder [C/D/E].

-    4. In ANGULAR folder keep the "SAKIN" file.
+    4. In JQUERY folder keep the "Pathology" file.
 Which was used for Front end.

     5. Open phpMyAdmin (http://localhost/phpmyadmin/)

-    7. Create a database with name "angular"
+    7. Create a database with name "pathology"

-    8. Import "angular.sql" file (given inside the zip package in "Database" folder).
+    8. Import "pathology.sql" file (given inside the zip package in "Database" folder).

     9. Run ANGULAR :